-Small Business Enforcement: Over the past few years Congress and the U.S. Treasury have taken aggressive steps to ratchet up enforcement of Form 1099 compliance by small business owners.
+Small Business Enforcement: Over the past decade, Congress and the U.S. Treasury have taken aggressive steps to ratchet up enforcement of Form 1099 small business compliance.
 Why?
-Their studies reveal two important facts about 1099’s and small business.
-First: When 1099's are not filed income is under-reported (or not reported at all) by those who should have received them, and Second: Small businesses are the least likely of all taxpayers to file their 1099's when required to do so.
+Their studies reveal two crucial facts about 1099’s and small businesses:

-Tax Gap Conclusion: The Treasury's conclusion is both obvious and financially stunning.
-The single largest contributor to the nation’s tax gap (tax revenue lost each year due to unreported income) are small business owners.
+Tax Gap Conclusion: The conclusion of these studies is obvious and financially stunning.
+The most significant contributor to the nation’s tax gap (tax revenue lost each year due to noncompliance) is small business owners.
 Small business – let’s call it what it is – tax fraud accounts for approximately 40% of the entire tax gap.
-This equates to over $150 Billion of tax revenue lost each and every year.
+That’s over $150 Billion of tax revenue lost every year.
 Why?
-Simply because small business owners fail to file their 1099’s, particularly Form 1099-MISC.
+Simply because small business owners fail to file their 1099’s, particularly Form 1099-NEC.

-Enforcement Ramp Up: Congress and the Treasury Department has been struggling for decades to reduce the small business tax gap with little measurable result.
-Recently and seemingly out of sheer frustration (and the growing belief that such noncompliance borders on criminal conduct), the IRS added 1099 perjury questions to all business returns while Congress hiked the financial consequences of noncompliance.
-These perjury questions were added in 2011.
-These questions basically require owners to make two statements under oath: 1) That they understand the 1099 compliance rules and 2) Whether or not they decided to follow these rules.
+Enforcement Ramp-Up: Congress and the Treasury Department had been struggling to reduce the small business tax gap for decades with no measurable result.
+Then, in 2011, seemingly out of sheer frustration, the IRS added 1099 perjury questions to all business returns.
+These questions require owners to make two statements under oath:

-In the most recent enforcement action (2015), Congress doubled penalties for businesses who fail to file forms 1099 - the second major increase in five years.
-The penalty for not filing many information returns, including Form 1099-MISC, increased to $250 per form ($260 at the time of my writing due to inflation).
+In the most recent enforcement action (2015), Congress doubled penalties for 1099 noncompliance for a second time and pegged them to inflation.
+The penalty for not filing information returns, including Form 1099-NEC, increased to $250 for each form.
 The Intentional Disregard penalty increased to $500 each.
 These penalties are now substantially higher due to inflation.
-Owners need to be especially aware of the fact that the 1099 perjury questions make it extremely easy to levy the $530 intentional disregard penalty.
+Owners need to be especially aware of the fact that the 1099 perjury questions make it extremely easy to levy the intentional disregard penalty.
 For more information, please read our article, The 1099-NEC Perjury Trap.

-Double Whammy: Owners should also be extremely cognizant of the fact that these penalties can be applied separately to 1) Not filing the forms with the IRS, and 2) Failing to provide a copy to the recipient.
-This effectively doubles the penalty for each 1099, making the potential penalty for not filing a single 1099-MISC over one thousand dollars!
+Double Whammy: It’s also time for owners to recognize the fact that these penalties can be applied separately to 1) Not filing the forms with the IRS, and 2) Failing to provide a copy to the recipient.
+This rule effectively doubles the penalty for each 1099, making the potential penalty for each 1099-MISC over one thousand dollars!

-Noncompliance is Risky Business: The days of brushing off 1099’s as a non-consequential afterthought should be over for your business.
-Most owners are required to file at least a few 1099-MISC's.
-Those who operate in the real estate or construction industry are generally required to file many more.
-The gamble taken by not filing required 1099-MISC can literally put you out of business.
-For example, a small business who fails to file a mere seven 1099-MISC for a three year period (miss them one year the IRS know you probably missed them in previous years) and your small business is facing a potential $21,000 penalty plus interest!
+Noncompliance is Risky Business: The days of brushing off 1099’s should be over for your business.
+Most owners have to file at least a few 1099-NEC’s and many are also required to submit Form 1099-MISC, especially for rents.
+The risk taken by not filing required 1099s can put you out of business.
+For example, the failure to file a mere seven 1099-NEC for three years can cost a small business over $21,000, plus interest!